datahouseconsulting/mean-demo/README.md

  </html>

+2. Download AngularJS Batarang into Chrome
+   Turn this on and use it to walk through what is going on in the AngualarJS app

-9. Go through example on AngularJS Main page:
+3. Go through a more complex example on AngularJS Main page:

   html
   ------------